10570708/RapidNewsReportWebApp/Docs/webapp.md

 # RapidNewsReportWebApp: The Web UI functionality

-### Once the setup and configuration steps have been followed, the application can be run in Visual Studio.
+## Once the setup and configuration steps have been followed, the application can be run in Visual Studio.
 The following functionality is available.
 ### The application will open in a browser window ( as per [configuration settings](config.md) )

+*To use the application,
+- register to create an account
+- verify the account
+- login

+*The Report and Comment APIs are seeded with News Reports and Comments*

 ![Home](images/AppHome.jpg)